10 Best Password Managers for Mac in 2024 + Coupons

 🥈2.
 Dashlane — Intuitive With Advanced Extra Features

-I really like the dark web monitoring, which goes beyond most competitors by employing real people to infiltrate and monitor dark web forums.
-Other top password managers also include dark web monitoring, but they use external databases to scan for leaks.
+I really like Dashlane’s dark web monitoring, which goes beyond most competitors by using its own data hosted on its own servers — other password managers tend to use external databases to scan for leaks.

 Bottom Line:

 Dashlane combines an intuitive user interface with a wide array of security features.
 In addition to standard password management features like 2FA, password sharing, and password vault auditing, Dashane also offers more additional tools than most competitors — including standout features like a VPN and live dark web monitoring.
+Dashlane’s cross-platform compatibility makes it so you can securely access your passwords on any device, too.
 Dashlane Free includes a 30-day free trial of Dashlane Premium, and all of Dashlane’s paid plans have a 30-day money-back guarantee.

 Read the full Dashlane review >